hthuwal/scripts/Python Scripts/Shrink File Names/README.md

 The script expects a series of arguments.

 - The first argument is path to the folder containing the files.
-- Rest of the arguments are treated as substrings that should be removed from the name of the files in the folder.
+- Rest of the arguments are treated as substrings that should be removed from the file name.
 - If the first argument is not a path to a directory.
-Then script works on current directory and all arguments are treated as substrings to be removed from file names.
+Then script works on current directory and all arguments are treated as substrings to be removed.

+## Example

+Suppose a folder "Test" contains the file:
+- test 123 (abc).mkv

+`python remove_from_file_names.py path-to-Test "es" "12" "(" "c)"`

+After running the above command the content of the folder "Test" would be
+- tt 3 ab.mkv